chrisdhalstead/horizon-physical-machines/README.md

 # horizon-physical-machines
-App to quickly add Physical Machines into VMware Horizon Manual Pool
+App to quickly add Physical Machines into a VMware Horizon Manual Pool and entitle users

 ***<u>There is no support for this tool - it is provided as-is</u>***